WeTS: A Benchmark for Translation Suggestion: Analysis

-We present some examples in Chinese-to-English and English-to-Chinese directions, and each example includes the source sentence, translation, incorrect word span, and corresponding suggestions.
+We perform case study in Chinese-English translation directions, and each case includes the source sentence, translation, incorrect word span, and suggestions.
 For case 1 in Figure \ref{fig:case_study}, the Chinese word ``火了" (means getting popular) has been wrongly translated into its superficial meaning ``fire", and the proposed model gives the right suggestions when the translator selects ``fire" as the incorrect part.
 Similarly, in case 4, the English word ``Thursday" has been wrongly translated into ``24日", and our model provides three correct alternatives.
-Case 2 shows that our model can fill in the missed constituents in the translation.
+As for case 2, some important constituents are missed in the translation, which makes the translation not in accordance with the rules of grammar.
+By selecting the words (``want to") neighboring to the position where there are missing constituents, our model can fill in the missed constituents rightly.
 Case 3 demonstrates that the proposed model can generate more fluent alternatives.
-While achieving promising performance, the proposed model still has some weaknesses in the real application: 1) The suggestions sometimes have low diversity.
-This is mainly because that the search space of the beam search is too narrow to extract diverse suggestions \cite{wu2020generating,sun2020generating}.
-2) The model tends to provide less satisfactory suggestions for the long word spans 3) The best suggestion does not always rank in the first position.